mrkn7/mrkn7/README.md

 # 💫 About Me:
-👨‍🏫 I currently work as a **Research and Teaching Assistant** at the Department of Statistics, Middle East Technical University.
+- 👨‍🏫 I currently work as a **Research and Teaching Assistant** at the Department of Statistics, [Middle East Technical University](https://metu.edu.tr/)
-🌱 I’m interested in text minning, applied statistics and deep learning
+- 🌱 I’m interested in **text mining**, applied statistics, and deep learning
-🧑🏻‍💻 I have experience building and implementing LLM models.
+- 🧑🏻‍💻 I have experience building and implementing **LLM models**

 ![Profile Views](https://komarev.com/ghpvc/?username=mehmet-ali-erkan&color=blue)